spuder/simple-ynab/README.md

 Workaround:

-> Open the CSV file and change the dates to match the format that your bank normally uses (e.g YYYY/MM/DD
+> Open the CSV file and change the dates to match the format that your bank normally uses (e.g YYYY/MM/DD), or don't use the -y option